ADAPT: An Autonomous Forklift for Construction Site Operation: System Design

 \subsection{Software Components}

-Figure~\ref{fig:component_overview} shows an overview of the software architecture as well as concise descriptions of core functionalities and their associated hardware components.
-Core functionalities include localization and mapping, object detection, obstacle detection, task planning, and motion control.
-Localization and mapping are based on GNSS modules and LiDAR to provide accurate environmental maps and vehicle positioning data.
+Figure~\ref{fig:software_overview_detailed} shows an overview of the software architecture as well as concise descriptions of core functionalities and their associated hardware components.
+Core functionalities include localization and mapping, object and obstacle detection, task and path planning, and motion and joint control.
+Localization and mapping are based, amongst others, on GNSS modules and LiDAR to provide accurate environmental maps and vehicle positioning data.
 Object detection utilizes a stereo camera and LiDAR to identify pallets and truck loading edges, facilitating precise load carrier handling.
 The obstacle detection module ensures safety by halting the vehicle before potential collisions with detected obstacles.
 The task planner serves as the central planning component of the system, managing high-level decision-making and coordinating both the path planner and motion controller.
 The path planner creates optimal routes based on map and localization data, while the cascaded motion controller provides precise vehicle base movements and responsive fork actuation for effective pallet manipulation.
-Most software components running on the rugged IPC and the NUC highly depend on the ROS 2 middleware and its associated libraries, which enable a decentralized architecture while ensuring robust data and information exchange.
+The software components running on the rugged IPC highly utilize the Robot Operating System (ROS 2) \cite{ROS2_2022} middleware and its associated libraries, which enable a decentralized architecture while ensuring robust data and information exchange.
 A detailed discussion of the modules presented can be found in Sections \ref{sec:perception} and \ref{sec:planning_control}.